 loose teeth and a sore mouth often with ulcers

 dizziness and brain fog

 poor spatial awareness particularly in the dark

 sensitive to bright light - particularly screens IE phones

 sensitive to noise

 We remain very concerned that many people living with neuro weren't included in the NHS England 'particularly high risk' list.

-If you are considered at particularly high risk you will have been contacted and told that you no longer need to shield.
-For many in our community there is still confusion around this so if you feel safer then keep shielding, but please take care of your mental health, reach out for support and conversation and if you need help ask for it.
+If you are considered at particularly high risk you will be contacted and told to shield.
+For many in our community there is still confusion around this so if you feel safer shielding then do so, but please take care of your mental health, reach out for support and conversation and if you need help, ask for it.

 If you haven't been contacted and you have any concerns seek advice from your treating clinician or specialist team.
 You can also contact individual charities and organisations supporting our community.

-There's also important information for people living with Endocrine issues and regularly taking steroids Click here
+There's important information for people living with Endocrine issues and regularly taking steroids Click here